marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-designer-table-splitting.md

     }
 ```

+?

 -   Compile and run the application.

-The following T-SQL statements were executed against the **School** database as a result of running this application.
+The following T-SQL statements were executed against the **School** database as a result of running this application.?

 -   The following **INSERT** was executed as a result of executing context.SaveChanges() and combines data from the **Person** and **HireInfo** entities